Services for Students

 Clubs and Organizations

-Students are invited to join one of the various campus clubs – or to start one of their own!
-For more information on campus clubs, please stop by the Office of Student Life or call.
-A list of currently registered clubs and club information may be obtained on our website.
+Students are invited to join one of the various campus clubs – or start one of their own!
+For more information about campus clubs, please stop by the Office of Student Life or contact us via email or phone.
+For a list of available clubs and upcoming events, visit our website.

 Location: AD/SS 103